National Poetry Month

 Resources from other organizations

-- Poetry for the Common Core Classroom (NEH EDSITEment)
+- Hopi Poetry Lesson Plan (NEH EDSITEment)

 ReadWriteThink has a rich collection of classroom and at-home resources, including activities that introduce different forms of poetry and an online 'word mover' interactive tool. - Using primary sources to create found poetry (Library of Congress)